 The Entry advisors do not track job market data.
 You might want to do some online research about the careers that you are interested in.
 We suggest you consider information from many sources that you are interested in.
 We can get you started with our online career coach.

-What is Second Career and how to apply for Second Career?
+What is Better Jobs Ontario and how to apply for Better Jobs Ontario?

-Second Career is an Ontario government program.
+Better Jobs Ontario (formerly Second Career) is an Ontario government program.
 It is a cost-sharing grant that helps laid-off workers with skills training for jobs in growing fields.
 Qualified applicants can receive financial help with tuition, books and supplies, transportation and living expenses associated with their education.

-We have regular information sessions for Second Career applicants.
+We have regular information sessions for Better Jobs Ontario applicants.
 Many of your questions will be addressed at the information session and people often benefit from the experience of other Second career applicants.